-Most email providers give you a way of accessing your email using a web What does transport-layer browser, such as Firefox or Chrome.
-Of encryption do and why might you these providers, most of them provide support for HTTPS, or transport-layer encryption.
-You can tell that your email HTTPS, also referred to as SSL or TLS, https://mail.google.com).
+Most email providers give you a way of accessing your email using a web browser, such as Firefox or Chrome.
+Of these providers, most of them provide support for HTTPS, or transport-layer encryption.
+You can tell that your email provider supports HTTPS if you log-into your webmail and the URL at the top of your browser begins with the letters HTTPS instead of HTTP (for example: https://mail.google.com).